ibivibiv/lm-finetuning/Markdown/RESEARCH.md

                 -   will hardcore
             -   run temp experiments with wikitext2 and imdb
         -   make sure --fast and --efficient work
+            -   they work
+            -   both return 3x the number of sequences
+            -   loss is too low because of padding

 -   datasets